Greenpon/ISISBot/README.md

 Python based Dicord bot for ISIS Service TU Berlin

+Changelog 28-05 Sven
+- Added an Error handling function in bot.py
+- Changed some output in Filtering.py
+- Imported cofig.py to rss.py
+  - RSS-key can now be stored in config.py

 Changelog 26-05 Sven
 - Added keywords
 - Changed the Show command